ChameleonCloud/kolla-containers/README.md

 ## Setup

-Using the build utilities requires having `tox` >= 1.6 installed on your system.
+Using the build utilities requires having Python 3 and the `venv` module installed:
-There is a virtual environment you can set up for this (via `virtualenv`).

 ```
-# Using virtualenv
-make venv
-source venv/bin/activate

-# Or... using pip
-pip install -r requirements.txt
+# e.g., for Ubuntu/Debian
+apt-get install python3-venv
 ```

 ## Adding a service definition